Learn how to create a strategy to maximize member retention in this guide

 This means you can justify investing more money in new-member acquisition and improving your content – the two most effective ways to grow your membership business.

 You’ll need to be proactive if you want to reduce your churn rate.
 Once a member quits, it’s unlikely you’ll get them to come back.
-Instead, focus your efforts on providing ongoing value and keeping an eye out for those early warning signs of member dissatisfaction.

 How do you plan to start reducing your membership site’s churn rate?
 Let us know in the comments.